-Notes for JumperFree Mode CPU Upgrade/Reinstallation
+Notes for JumperFree Mode

+CPU Upgrade/Reinstallation

-To ensure that your system can enter BIOS setup after the processor has been changed or reinstalled, your system will start up running at a bus speed of 100MHz and a fail-safe CPU internal frequency (4x100MHz for the Intel Coppermine processor or 2x100MHz for non-Coppermine processors).
-It will then automatically take you to the Advanced menu with a popup menu of all the officially possible CPU internal frequencies.
+To ensure that your system can enter BIOS setup after the processor has been changed or reinstalled, your system will start up running at a bus speed of 66MHz and a fail-safe CPU speed (4x66MHz for the Intel Coppermine processor or 2x66MHz for non-Coppermine processors).
+It will then automatically take you to the Advanced menu with a popup menu of all the officially possible CPU speeds.